WillemMaetens/standaRdized/README.md

 data("Ukkel_RR")
 ```

-The function fprint() can be used to print xts objects or lists of xts objects in a formatted manner.
-It prints the xtsAttributes where the metadata for time series are stored, and the head and tail of xts objects.
+The function `fprint()` can be used to print xts objects or lists of xts objects in a formatted manner.
+It prints the `xtsAttributes` where the metadata for time series are stored, and the `head` and `tail` of xts time series.

 ```r
 fprint(Ukkel_RR)